cardano-foundation/CIPs/CIP-1853/README.md

 ### Acceptance Criteria

-- [x] Standardisation of this derivation path among three wallets as of the Shelley ledger era.
+- [ ] Standardisation of this derivation path among all wallets as of the Shelley ledger era.

 ### Implementation Plan